planetscale/nextjs-planetscale-starter/README.md

 By clicking the above button, you will be navigated to the Netlify’s direct deploy page with the project’s repository passed as parameters in the url.
 Click the **Connect to GitHub** button, name your repository and enter.

-Once the site is deployed, you need to set up your PlanetScale database that is working behind the scenes.
+Once the site is deployed, you **must** to set up your PlanetScale database that is working behind the scenes.
 These are the following steps required to do that:

 **Prerequisites:**
 A PlanetScale account, [PlanetScale CLI](https://github.com/planetscale/cli#installation), and [Yarn](https://yarnpkg.com/getting-started/install)